SungHoHong2/DPDK-Experiment/skeleton/README.md

 ```
 > first initialize all the pthreads for each logical cores <br>
 > secondly count the number of available NICs
-> thirdly, create a memory pool that can contain the packets from all the used ports
+> thirdly, create a memory pool with the capacity of handling all the packets from the enabled ports